microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 #### Dataset

-Let's explore the dataset first.
-Remember to download it and save it locally.
+Let's explore the dataset that you've downloaded and saved locally.
 Open the file in an editor like VS Code or even Excel.
-As it's a text-based CSV file, any editor that can handle large text files should be able to open it.

 The headers in the dataset are as follows: